tamarabarnic/tamarabarnic/README.md

 - 👋 Hi, I’m @tamarabarnic 👩🏻‍💻
-- 👀 I’m interested in - web development, ux, technology in general, movies and tv shows, edditing, anthropology...
+- 👀 I’m interested in - web development, ux, technology in general, movies and tv shows, edditing, anthropology, F1...
 - 🌱 I’m currently learning - next.js, piano and how to keep house plants alive..
 - 📫 How to reach me - @tamarabarnic on LinkedIn, Instagram, Twitter, Facebook..